simonambridge/NuoDB-Kafka-SparkStreaming/TransactionHandlers/NCFP-Spark-Install.md

 ###  Write The TempTable To NuoDB As PLAYERSTABLE2

-Use the write command to create. new table and save the contents of the Sparl temp tavblr playersTable:
+Use the write command to create the new Spark temp table playersTable2:

 ```
 scala> spark.table("playersTable")